 Another Texas-based real estate investor, David Phelps, of Freedom Founders, stresses the importance of assets when approaching banks for huge loans.
 For example, a million dollar loan may be achievable when you have $15 million in assets.
 If you don’t have that, Phelps says, “the debt-to-income ratio better be solid enough for the lender to say, ‘Okay, the risk is good.’”

 Ready to start applying?
 There are a few types of capital sources.
 Chief among them:

 - Small business cards.
 Small business credit cards tend to have expansive credit limits, especially when compared to personal credit cards.
 If you get a charge card, there is no preset limit, so you can charge almost anything, but you do have to pay the bill in full in 30 days.
-Some cards have installment plans, such as the American Express® Business Gold Card that has a “pay over time” option.
+Some cards have installment plans, such as the American Express® Business Gold Card that has a “pay over time” option for eligible purchases.

 - Business lines of credit (LOC).
 These flexible loans work like a credit card.
 You can borrow up to a limit during the “draw period,” then make at least interest only payments in that time frame.
 If there is still a balance remaining at the end of the draw period, you would repay the debt as you would an installment loan.
 The lender will review your credit score, annual revenue and the length of time you’ve been in business (six months is usually the minimum) to determine if you qualify.

 - Business loans.
 You can get business loans from many different sources, such as Small Business Administration, conventional banks, credit unions, online lenders and microlenders.
 With a business loan, you borrow a fixed amount and send steady monthly payments until the loan is paid off.
 The biggest loans with the lowest interest rates will be available to you if you have been in business for a couple of years and have good credit.